 }

-With a simple application we can check what’s inside the BuildInfo
+With a simple application we can check what’s inside the BuildInfo struct by

 default if we are inside a git repository.